IVSoftware/textbox-with-time-validation/README.md

 ![not-valid](https://github.com/IVSoftware/textbox-with-time-validation/blob/master/textbox-with-time-validation/Screenshots/not-valid.png)

-In my testing, I was able to obtain this result using the following custom class.
+In my testing, I was able to obtain this result using the following custom class:

-![]

     class MaskedTextBoxEx : MaskedTextBox
     {